 Other campus facilities include the Levin Administration Building, a 55,000-square-foot activity center and the parking garage.

-rural Sullivan County, Pennsylvania.
+and rural Sullivan County, Pennsylvania.

 The College is accredited by the American Osteopathic Association, the Commonwealth of Pennsylvania Department of Education and the Middle States Commission on Higher Education.